We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 To the naked eye, most of those diamonds will look identical, but there’s a higher charge for the ones with fewer inclusions.

-That’s why we recommend choosing a diamond that’s eye-clean while avoiding the premiums for ones with very few inclusions.
+That’s why I recommend choosing an eye-clean diamond while avoiding the premiums for ones with very few inclusions.

 As a general rule, you can expect the price of a diamond to increase 10-20 percent for every step up the clarity scale.

-The difference is more pronounced when moving from one category to the next, like SI and to VS or internally flawless to flawless.
+The difference is more pronounced when moving from one category to the next, like SI and to VS or IF and FL.

-If you’re searching for a diamond, you should compare SI1 versus VS1 diamonds as potential picks.
+If you’re searching for a diamond, compare SI1 versus VS1 diamonds as potential picks.
 Both can serve as the center diamond on an engagement ring as an eye-clean, sparkling gem.

-Here are some tips to help you decide.
+Here are some tips to help you choose.

 - You’re looking for the most affordable option that still has the potential to be eye-clean